-HIST 3320 AMERICAN CHRISTIANITY (3 hours) A survey of Christian history in America, with special focus on the Stone-Campbell Movement in its North American context.
-Prerequisite: HIST 3311.
+HIST 3320 AMERICAN CHRISTIANITY (3 hours)

+A survey of Christian history in America, with special focus on the Stone-Campbell Movement in its North American context.
+(Cross-referenced as THEO 3320.)

-HIST 3321 ADVANCED STUDIES IN CIVILIZATIONS (3 hours) An advanced study of world history from prehistory to the present, with emphasis on cross-cultural contacts.
+HIST 3321 ADVANCED STUDIES IN CIVILIZATIONS (3 hours)

+An advanced study of world history from prehistory to the present, with emphasis on cross-cultural contacts.
 Prerequisite: HIST 1311, HIST 1321.